 Interested in learning more about programming languages and coding in Python?
 Consider enrolling in one of these courses and specializations on Coursera:

-In the University of Michigan's Python for Everybody Specialization, you'll learn fundamental programming concepts like data structures, networked application program interfaces, and databases, as well as how to use Python.
+In the University of Michigan's Python for Everybody Specialization, you'll learn fundamental programming concepts like data structures, networked application program interfaces, and how to program in Python.

 Ruby is a computer programming language developed in 1995 by Yukihiro Matsumoto.
 He wanted to create a flexible, object-oriented language that programmers would enjoy using.
 They enjoyed it enough that Ruby became one of the most popular languages for developing web applications.